avrebarra/avrebarra/README.md

-# avrébarra (id)

-A senior software engineer based in Yogyakarta & Surabaya, Indonesia.
-Working at 📮LinkAja.id, Fintech corp in Indonesia.
+I'm a senior software engineer (4+ YOE) based in Indonesia.

-Previously also worked at unicorn online marketplace startup 🦄Bukalapak.com at its fastest-growing pace period.
-I work well as a team as well as on my own.

-Proficiencies?
-Golang, Ruby, NodeJS, TypeScripts are some of my main experiences.

-...

-Sadly this won't look pretty if I push this longer.

-For further details or contacts seek more here: https://avrebarra.github.io
+Currently working at LinkAja.id, a fintech company in Indonesia.
+My main programming languages are Go, Ruby, NodeJS, and TypeScript.
+I excel in both team and individual settings.
+For more information, check out my website: https://avrebarra.github.io